Skip to content

 Compliance monitoring and sanctions policy

-Compliance with the KR is monitored by the Board of Directors.
-Compliance with the VFR is monitored by the breed club.
-Violation can lead to penalties that can range from an official warning to an expulsion as a member of the breed club.
-In addition to one of the above-mentioned sanctions, the board of the breed club is entitled, in the event of a violation of the provisions of this VFR, in the
+Compliance with the KR is controlled by the Board of Directors.
+Compliance with the VFR is controlled by the breed association.
+Violation can lead to sanctions ranging from an official warning to expulsion as a member of the breed association.
+In addition to one of the aforementioned sanctions, the board of the breed association is entitled to report to the Disciplinary Tribunal for Canine Science.
+This can only be done when acting in violation of the provisions of this VFR in paragraphs 2 (Breeding rules), 3 (Welfare rules) and 4 (Health rules, with the exception of the disqualifying faults mentioned therein, which do not concern health aspects by which the health and welfare of the offspring can be endangered).

 Association breeding regulations (VFR)